SmartTokenLabs/TokenScript/doc/javascript_api.md

 The metadata of a token is available in `web3.tokens.definition` with the contract address in [EIP55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) as the key.
 The metadata is basically a 1:1 map from the relevant parts of the asset definition.
 Only the localized attribute names (and not grouping, ordering) is available for now.

-`attributeType` contains type information of each attribute, e.g. its name, syntax or whether or not the attribute type is single-valued.
+`attributeType` contains type information of each attribute, e.g. its name, syntax or whether the attribute type is single-valued.
 For example, to access the localized attribute name `"countryA"` for the token with contract `"0xD8e5F58DE3933E1E35f9c65eb72cb188674624F3"` use:

 ```
 web3.tokens.definition["0xD8e5F58DE3933E1E35f9c65eb72cb188674624F3"].attributeType["countryA"]["name"]